pipalacademy/boring-serverless/README.md

 # Hamr

-Next-gen open-source self-hosted serverless platform.
+> *Nail your deployments with hamr*

+Hamr (pronounced "Hammer") is a next gen open source self hosted serverless platform.

 ## Deployment